manzolo/BashCollection/README.md

 - **ventoy_tester**: (From utils) Tests Ventoy USB boot in QEMU with UEFI/BIOS modes, diagnostics, and configs.
 Requires QEMU and related deps.

+- **vm_image_manager**: An interactive shell script for advanced VM disk image operations.
+Use it to resize disks, manage partitions, and extend filesystems directly via the NBD protocol.
+It also includes an option to test the image with QEMU and a dedicated GParted Live boot feature for manual resizing.

 - **menage_scripts**: The installer itself (symlinked as `menage_scripts`).
 Use for install/uninstall/list.

 For detailed usage, run each script with `--help` (if supported) or check the source code.
 Scripts may require sudo for privileged operations.